WWE Friday Night Smackdown preview: The card for Friday's Fox show - Pro Wrestling Dot Net

 The following matches and events are advertised for the next WWE Friday Night Smackdown television show.

-Powell’s POV: Smackdown will be live on Friday in Omaha, Nebraska at CHI Health Center.
+Powell’s POV: Smackdown was taped on Friday in Omaha, Nebraska at CHI Health Center due the upcoming WWE events in Japan.
 Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
 Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment